aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 ### Testing local using docker

-You can now use this image to test the lambda execution locally using
+You can now use this image to test the Lambda execution locally using:

 ```bash
 $ docker run --rm -it -p 9000:8080 quarkus/lambda-demo:latest